Ministry-of-CBT/Project-CBT/README.md

 # Project CBT - Modlist:

 Aight The Modlist are as follows.
 NOTE: I have not linked it yet so feel free to make a pull request.
+Also am I even allowed to just upload the mod jars into the repository?

 Advancement Plaques
 Applied Energistics 2
-Atomicqryker• s Battletowers
+AtomicStryker's Battletowers
 AutoRegLib
 Baubles
 Better Advancements